 First stop: history

-First, the well-known Hospice de Beaune and Hôtel-Dieu.
-They’re real architectural gems and a must-see if you’re in the area.
-In the same vein, Semur-en-Auxois.
+First of all, the well-known Hospice de Beaune and Hôtel-Dieu.
+These are real architectural gems and a must-see if you’re in the area.
+In the same vein, there’s Semur-en-Auxois.
 It’s a village not to be missed!
-Here, you’ll find castle life as it was in days gone by, medieval bridges and, not to be missed, a visit to the collegiate church of Notre-Dame.
-In the same vein, we can mention Cluny, a charming little village.
+You’ll find château life as it was in days gone by, medieval bridges and, not to be missed, a visit to the collegiate church of Notre-Dame.
+In the same spirit, let’s talk about Cluny, a charming little village.
 Don’t hesitate to climb to the top of the cheese tower!
-120 steps of effort but a 360° panoramic view as a comfort.
+120 steps of effort, but a 360° panoramic view.

 Second stop: the monuments